 These unaudited consolidated financial statements have been prepared in accordance with GAAP for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 The year-end balance sheet data was derived from audited financial statements, but does not include all disclosures required by GAAP.
-The unaudited consolidated financial statements for the interim periods ended March 31, 2007 and 2006 include all adjustments, both normal and recurring, which are, in the opinion of management, necessary for a fair presentation of the results for the interim periods.
+The unaudited consolidated financial statements for the three and six month periods ended June 30, 2007 and 2006 include all adjustments, both normal and recurring, which are, in the opinion of management, necessary for a fair presentation of the results for the interim periods.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 Transactions between us and other Targa operations have been identified in the unaudited consolidated financial statements as transactions between affiliates (see Note 5).
-Financial results for the Partnership for the three months ended March 31, 2007 are not necessarily indicative of the results that may be expected for the full year ended December 31, 2007.
+Financial results for the Partnership for the three and six months ended June 30, 2007 are not necessarily indicative of the results that may be expected for the full year ended December 31, 2007.
 These unaudited consolidated financial statements and other information included in this Quarterly Report on Form 10-Q should be read in conjunction with our consolidated financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2006.